 Click on the above photo for more details

-Due to misalignment we are exposing the gasket to uneven forces.
-As you can witness in the video below the bottom side of the gasket is compressed much more that the top part.
+Due to misalignment, we are exposing the gasket to uneven forces.
+As you can witness in the video below the bottom side of the gasket is compressed much more than the top part.
 This results in a situation where there is gasket material pushed inside the tubing causing a ridge.
 This ridge has a significant impact on the performance of the whole system.
-The flow capacity is reduced and the chances of solid material building up on both side of the gasket is eminent.
-(The video in the top of this chapter illustrates this with the green particles)
+The flow capacity is reduced and the chances of solid material building up on both sides of the gasket are eminent.
+(The video at the top of this chapter illustrates this with the green particles)

 Side effects over-compression

 Regardless if we are over-compressing because of misalignment or simply because we feel we need to, the side effects of over-compression are overwhelming.
-We have created a number of video animations illustrating the effects.
-In the first video we show the effect of the rubber ridge sticking inside the flow path.
-Over a longer period of exposure to steam (SIP) and product flow the gasket weakens and parts will eventually break out.
+We have created several video animations illustrating the effects.
+In the first video, we show the effect of the rubber ridge sticking inside the flow path.
+Over a longer period of exposure to steam (SIP) and product flow, the gasket weakens and parts will eventually break out.
 And where do they go?